-Have you ever wondered what's that delicious miso soup commonly served at Japanese restaurants?
-Here's everything you need to know about this classic dish!
+What is miso soup?
+Have you ever wondered about the delicious miso soup commonly served at Japanese restaurants?
+Here's a quick guide you need to know about this classic dish!

 - This recipe is for you if: